 He did not answer for a long time.
 “She has been very free with information.
 What if … she is not disloyal or acting in bad faith, but so desperate for a friend she will tell anyone who is kind to her anything and everything in the hopes that they will like her?”

-“That occurred to me whilst she was speaking, as my wife was like that.”
+“That occurred to me whilst she was speaking.”

 “Papa, you fucked a dwarf.”